 Students studying ASL as a language for communication with the Deaf community may pursue a minor in Sign Language Studies.
 Students pursuing this program are encouraged to consider a second major in one of the many human services fields available at Madonna University.
-(See the chart of Madonna University majors on pages 11-15.)
+(See the chart of Madonna University majors.)

-Please direct all questions to the SLS/Interpreting department.
+Please direct all questions to the SLS department.

-Transfer credit for courses in American Sign Language

-Students with prior SLS-related experience are able to receive recognition for learning at other institutions and real-life experience.
+Transfer credit for courses in American Sign Language Students with prior SLS-related experience are able to receive recognition for learning at other institutions and real-life experience.
 Madonna University SLS does not offer the option to transfer SLS-related courses as "course equivalents" until students are evaluated on an individual basis and are placed into the appropriate SLS course.
-Based on this placement, students then receive transfer credit for appropriate lower-level SLS courses.
+Based on this placement, students then receive transfer credit for appropriate lowerlevel SLS courses.